 Tip: Make sure you stick to the specified mixing ratio so the resin cures well.

-Epoxy Resin Recommendations
+Wood Epoxy Recommendations

 You can’t go wrong with the following professional products and are guaranteed to get good results.
 They are characterized by less shrinkage, good quality of flow, and good compatibility: